ecampbell/moodle-qformat_wordtable/README.txt

 2014/05/03    2.8.2     Handle images with names that include spaces or other non-alphanumeric characters.

-2014/05/02    2.8.1     CONTRIB-5028: clean up HTML markup (using strip_tags) better using if the PHP tidy
+2014/05/02    2.8.1     CONTRIB-5028: clean up HTML markup better (using strip_tags) if the PHP tidy
                         extension is not installed.

 2014/04/28    2.8       Use the PHP tidy extension to ensure that any HTML inside CDATA sections is well-formed